NellWhite/HamsterDB/README.md

 Node has a function that finds relationships
   Should also be a simple matter
-Node has a function that finds what relationship this object has to something else Node contains a boolean data member indicating whether it is a passive or mutual relationship
+Node has a function that finds what relationship this object has to something else Node contains a boolean data member indicating whether it is a passive or active relationship Node has a remove relationship function
 ```

+## How To